Skip to main content

 Mixture-of-Experts (MoE) models allow you to increase total parameter count without proportional increase in compute, letting you train bigger and better models efficiently (Soboleva, 2025a).
 You might wonder if extracting theoretical benefits from MoE models requires significant engineering work.
 After all, your part 3 implementation (Soboleva and Tiwari, 2025) trained perfectly fine on a small acceleration node (and even your laptop).
 An important point here is that you only used 4 experts and 124M backbone parameters, but production systems like DeepSeek-V3, Qwen3, etc., use hundreds of experts and huge backbones.
 Try scaling to their sizes with our previous implementation on the GPU, and you will quickly hit your device’s memory limit.

 Let’s understand why this happens.
 Remember the code on Figure 1 that we implemented in part 3?
 There we warned you that it isn’t efficient and we only used it for pedagogy.
 Why?
 On Figure 1, you can see that there is a sequential loop over all experts, even though we only need the experts that were selected for a given token.
 You might wonder, why so wasteful?
 You already know that the industry standard routing is not deterministic (Soboleva, 2025b), and thus it is impossible to predict which expert will be activated for a given token in advance.
-This means that we have to load all experts into the memory just in case we might need them later.
+This means that we have to load all experts into memory just in case we might need them later (moving expert weights to the GPU memory on the fly for each token would be too slow given memory-bandwidth and latency limits).
 Because of that, we have a linear growth in memory requirements as you add more experts, and super quickly, it becomes impossible to train on a single GPU device (even a dozen of experts won’t fit with our previous implementation).

 The rest of this guide covers solutions to this scaling challenge.
 First, we will talk about GPU’s solution and its limitations, second, we’ll cover how Cerebras Wafer Scale Engine (WSE) solves this problem, and finally how to combine both to maximize the benefits.